 - In Vampire Princess Miyu, Rima Minami sees to be the typical mermaid with fish tail and able to breathe underwater kept into a fish tank by her father.
 The twist is that said dad is a Shinma (and her mom is said to have been a normal mermaid), and Rima also has a twin sister named Mari who does not have anything mermaid-ish, but shares a Psychic Link with Rima that lets the captive mermaid-Shinma girl see the outside world.

-- Subverted in Mahou Sensei Negima!, where talented swimmer Akira Ookochi can use her Pactio to turn herself into a mermaid for a short time.
+- In Mahou Sensei Negima!, one character, talented swimmer Akira Ookochi, can turn herself into a mermaid for a short time using her Pactio.
 Sort-of: she gains a fish tail and can teleport through water.

 - Superman's ex, Lori Lemaris, is a mermaid (it's... complicated) who lived on land by using a wheelchair and keeping her tail covered.
 Eventually she was magically given the power to turn into a human (any contact with water changes her back, though.)

 - In Teen Titans Go!, the comic adaptation of the Animated Adapatation of Teen Titans, Gill Girl is a Fish Person who, unlike most, isn't human-looking enough to be your typical hot mermaid.
 She is tearing up the city searching for her mate... revealed to be a normal, non-anthropomorphic turtle.
 Other than her (and we don't get her story) most Atlanteans are of the Aquaman/Aqualad entirely human-looking style (except for the solid-black eyes, in Aqualad's case [purple-irised in the original comics].)